toiletpapar/infrastructure/docs/smithers/d00-smithers.md

 Note: It may prompt you to sign your APK.
 You can find instructions for that as well as other general information about publishing here: https://developer.android.com/studio/publish/preparing

+~~Note 2: You may need to configure your android phone to be able to talk to your private network DNS server that was configured if you were following the baremetal instructions.
+To do so:~~
+* ~~go to Settings > Network and Internet Settings > Private DNS > Off~~
+* ~~In your router, setup a port forwarding rule for port 53 to your local DNS ip address~~